-To establish a process for the implementation of school concurrency through capacity determination standards, concurrency determination process, and proportionate share mitigation.
+To establish a The process for the implementation of school concurrency has been established through an Interlocal Agreement with Hernando County and the School District capacity determination standards, concurrency determination process, and proportionate share mitigation.
 [F.S.
 163.3180(1) and (6)]